 Many people think of mushrooms as vegetables.
 However, they actually belong to the fungi family.
-While they do not contain healthy organisms such as chlorophyll or vascular tissue that are found in plants, this fungi is packed full of nutrients where you might want to consider including them in your diet.
-Three healthy mushrooms to include are Morel, Reishi and Portobello mushrooms.
+While they do not contain some healthy organisms such as chlorophyll or vascular tissue that are found in plants, this fungi is packed full of nutrients, and you might want to consider including them in your diet.
+Three healthy mushrooms to include are morel, reishi and portobello mushrooms.

 The Health Benefits of Morel Mushrooms

 Morel is considered to be a natural blood thinner because this mushroom contains terpenoids which help boost the circulation of blood.
-Since this mushroom helps lower the levels of bad cholesterol in your bloodstream, and unclogs your arteries of fatty buildup, including morel in your daily diet not only lowers your blood pressure it helps promote a healthy heart.
+Since this mushroom helps lower the levels of bad cholesterol in your bloodstream and unclogs your arteries of fatty buildup, including morel in your daily diet not only lowers your blood pressure, but also helps promote a healthy heart.